vitos1453/solana-net-core/README.md

 | miss (full scan) | ~320 cycles | ~103 cycles |

-Throughput of the AVX-512 comparison itself: **~1.25 cycles per key-pair (~0.63 cycles/key)** on a full scan — close to the practical AVX-512 limit.
+Throughput of the AVX-512 comparison itself: **~1.25 cycles per key-pair (~0.63 cycles/key)** on a full scan, close to the practical AVX-512 limit.

-Architectural Note: the SIMD *comparison* is near-optimal, but a linear scan is O(n).
+Honest takeaway, documented in code: the SIMD comparison is near-optimal, but a linear scan is O(n).
 For large sets or miss-heavy workloads, an O(log n) search wins.
 The intended deployment is hardware pre-filtering (only trusted traffic reaches this check), where hits dominate and early-exit is the common case.